savonet/liquidsoap/doc/content/json.md

 This function can take any variable, hence the type `'a` for its argument.
 This means that we _do not know_ in advance the type for its variable.
 In this case, we assume it can be anything and, in particular, it can be a  _nullable_ type so, returning `"null"` is acceptable.
-Therefore, if we pass an `infinity` float number, it prints `null`:
+Therefore, if we pass an `infinity` float number, which is not representable by default, it prints `null`:

 ```liquidsoap
 f(infinity);;